MICHAEL A. GREELEY

 I have the privilege to work with some of the most creative, brilliant, and passionate entrepreneurs who want to change the world.

 I have been in the investment field since the mid-1980’s when I graduated from college thinking I was going to be a doctor (long story).
 Some of the other firms I worked for are Polaris Partners, GCC Investments, Wasserstein Perella & Co., and Morgan Stanley & Co.

 I received a BA with honors in Chemistry from Williams College (a great school that I am still actively involved with) and an MBA from Harvard Business School.

-Until recently I was the Chairman of the New England Venture Capital Association where I also served as President from 2005 to 2008.
-I also served on the executive committe of the board of the National Venture Capital Association.
-Additionally, I sit on the investment committee of the Partners Innovation Fund, on the Executive Business Advisory Council for Mass General Hospital for Children, and am a trustee and on the investment committee of the Massachusetts Eye and Ear Infirmary.
+I served as the Chairman of the New England Venture Capital Association, where I also served as President from 2005 to 2008, and also served on the executive committee of the board of the National Venture Capital Association.
+Additionally, I serve on the advisory boards of Advocate Aurora, Cleveland Clinic and Boston Children’s Hospital, and sit on the investment committee of the Partners Innovation Fund.
+I was also on the Massachusetts Governor’s Digital Health Council.

 While I consider myself a New Yorker, I grew up in Hong Kong, and try to get back to Asia often.
 I currently live in Boston with my wife and two children and am an avid runner, having “successfully” completed five marathons in the past few years.
 While at Williams, though, I had a remarkably undistinguished career as a four-year varsity lacrosse player.